 Recent news stories about the children’s climate strike, and the increasing importance of youth engagement with climate politics.

-After a brief introduction to your general area of interest, narrow your focus and define the scope of your research.
+After a brief introduction to your general area of interest, zoom in on the specific focus of your research.
 For example:

 - What geographical area are you investigating?